-A damaged windshield may compromise you and your passengers’ safety.
-A chip reduces the strength of a windshield by up to 70 percent and damaged glass is much more likely to crack, according to repair experts Safelite AutoGlass®.
+- A damaged windshield may compromise you and your passengers’ safety.
+A chip reduces the strength of a windshield, and damaged glass is much more likely to crack, according to repair experts Safelite AutoGlass®.
 If you’re in a rollover accident, you rely on your windshield to help stop your vehicle’s roof from collapsing.
 Your vehicle glass also helps airbags deploy safely and effectively.

-To get things patched up, you may try a do-it-yourself windshield repair kits are available, but they may be more trouble than they’re worth if you aren’t a trained professional.
+Do-it-yourself windshield repair kits are available, but they may be more trouble than they’re worth if you aren’t a trained professional.
 It can be challenging to fill in all the miniscule cracks completely with resin.
-If something goes wrong with a self-repair, you may not be able to start over or fix it properly.
+What’s more, if something goes wrong with a self-repair, you may not be able to start over or fix it properly.
 Ask your agent or take a look at your policy for detailed information on exclusions that can apply to faulty workmanship.

-You should also be wary of strangers who offer to help with a windshield repair when you didn’t ask for one.
+You should be skeptical of strangers who offer to help with a windshield repair when you didn’t ask for one.
 Windshield repair harvesters position themselves at gas stations, convenience stores, car washes and even county fairs, and try to convince drivers to replace perfectly good windshields.
 They even offer cash rebates or other inducements like free movie tickets or car washes.
 Do not give your car insurance information to anyone until you’re ready to file a claim with your insurer.
 Learn how to spot windshield scammers in this blog post.